RSV Nuyina: Design and construction

-The vessel was handed over on 19 August 2021, and by September travelled from the Netherlands to Australia.
+The vessel was handed over on 19 August 2021.
+In September it travelled from the Netherlands to Australia.

 RSV Nuyina's Ship's Bell

 The bell for the Bridge of RSV Nuyina was presented by the President of the ANARE Club at the ship’s official launch on 18 December 2021.
-It was manufactured in Maryborough, Queensland, by Olds Engineering, from AS1567 - C92610 commonly referred to as G1 or ‘Admiralty gunmetal’ (88% copper, 10% tin, 2% zinc, supplied by Hayes Metals of New Zealand & Australia).
+It was manufactured in Maryborough, Queensland, by Olds Engineering, from AS1567 - C92610 commonly referred to as G1 or ‘Admiralty gunmetal’, 88% copper, 10% tin, 2% zinc, supplied by Hayes Metals of New Zealand & Australia.

-The bell was engraved in Bendigo, Victoria, by National Engraving, and the bell’s lanyard was made by Dr Barbara Frankel from Tasmania.
-The whole project, from metal, manufacture, engraving and knotting, was donated by those involved as a gift to the Australian Antarctic Division for RSV Nuyina.
+The bell was engraved in Bendigo, Victoria, by National Engraving.
+The bell’s lanyard was made by Dr Barbara Frankel from Tasmania.
+The whole project, from metal, manufacture, engraving and knotting, was donated by those involved, as a gift to the Australian Antarctic Division for RSV Nuyina.

 Naming

 On 29 September 2017, the name Nuyina (pronounced "noy-yee-nah") was announced by the Minister for the Environment, Josh Frydenberg.
 The name is the word in the palawa kani language of Aboriginal Tasmanians for the southern lights.
 The name was suggested by school students in a competition, and is jointly attributed to students from St Virgil's College, Hobart and Secret Harbour Primary School, Perth.

 The name Nuyina evokes the names of previous ships involved in Australian Antarctic research and investigation: